hibernate/hibernate-search/README.md

 Also includes performance tests.
 * `legacy`: Legacy code from Search 5.
 This code is not part of the distributed JARs.
 Parts of it will progressively be re-integrated into the main (Search 6+) code base.
+Note that tests in this directory are disabled by default (they are only enabled when the properties `surefire.legacy.skip` and `failsafe.legacy.skip` are set to `false`).
+When enabled, Elasticsearch integration test in this directory are executed against Elasticsearch 5.6 by default (instead of 6.0).
 * `mapper`: The mappers, i.e. the modules that expose APIs to index and search user entities, and do the work of converting between user entities and documents to be indexed.
   * `javabean`: An experimental (not published) mapper for Java Beans without Hibernate ORM.